Deathspike/co6/README.md

 ### main

 The `main` function is similar to `spawn`, except for the fact that the returned promise comes with an attached exception handler.
-When an exception occurs in the generator, the exception is printed to *stdout*.
+When an exception occurs in the generator, the exception is printed to *stdout*, and the process will exit with an error.
 This behaviour makes it particularly suitable as an entry point for a command line application, and is intended to be used for that purpose.
 Example:

     co6.main(function *() {
     	console.log('Waiting ...');